 Ameenah Gurib-Fakim, Former President of Mauritius

 In response to this crisis Vital Voices sees that women are on the front lines of this issue creating solutions across every sector, every community, and every continent.
-This dynamic discussion featured incredible women leaders who have stood up and made their voices heard in the fight against climate change.
-As Christelle Kwizera noted in her observation that “African women are losing 200 million hours a day getting to water”, the climate crisis has a ripple effect across lives and communities.
+This dynamic discussion featured incredible women leaders who have stood up and made their voices heard in the fight against sustainability change.
+As Christelle Kwizera noted in her observation that “African women are losing 200 million hours a day getting to water”, the sustainability crisis has a ripple effect across lives and communities.

-Climate change is a man made problem and requires a feminist solution.
+Sustainability change is a man made problem and requires a feminist solution.

 Mary Robinson, Former President of Ireland